stacked-git/stacked-git.github.io/content/guides/tutorial.md

 The minus sign (`-`) in front of `credit` in the `stg series` output indicates that the `credit` patch is 'unapplied', which means that the changes embodied in the `credit` patch are not currently applied to the work tree.
-Unapplied patches are also not seen in the regular Git history as seen by `git log` or `gitk`.
+Unapplied patches are not seen in the regular Git history as seen by `git log` or `gitk`.

 An unapplied patch is reapplied and made the topmost patch using [`stg push`](/man/stg-push):

 ```
 $ stg push credit
-Checking for changes in the working directory ... done
-Fast-forwarded patch "credit"
-Now at patch "credit"
+> credit
 ```

 > **NOTE** [`stg push`](/man/stg-push) and [`stg pop`](/man/stg-pop) may